 A review of Cronon’s Nature's Metropolis

 My review of an essential book for anyone interested in Illinois history, economics, and agriculture.
-(I also reviewed it for Illinois Times here.)
+(I also reviewed it for Illinois Times here, which borrows heavily from this piece.)
 Like so many of the books CE reviewed for its businessperson readers, this one was not a career self-help manual—astonishing.

 Reviewed: Nature's Metropolis: Chicago and the Great West by William Cronon.
 W. W. Norton & Company, 1991

 In the last century, Chicago astonished the world and in the process helped remake it.
 The story of the city's growth from outpost to industrial colossus is well known, if not always understood.
 A generation of capitalists obliterated distance, reordered whole ecosystems, and even reorganized time itself to suit the purposes of a new mass market.
 High-school history to the contrary, it was not hogs and wheat and steel that made Chicago great but new ideas about how to make, move, and market these commodities.

 This American saga has not yet found its Homer, but it now may have its Herodotus in Yale professor William Cronon, author of Nature's Metropolis: Chicago and the Great West.
 In it, Cronon attempts a synthesis of the environmental and the economic approach to history.
 He explains how, in the latter half of the last century, the market transformed "first nature"—the unspoiled virgin countryside of the 19th century West—into "second nature"—a countryside that has been mowed, sprayed, subdivided, and fenced into an essentially industrial landscape.